everquinones/Publys/README.md

 -------------------
 * **/Documentation** - Data sheets, additional product information
 * **/Hardware** - DesignSpark PCB design files (.prj, .sch) and PDF

+# License Information

+This product is open source!
+Both, our hardware and software are open source and licensed under the following licenses: